GabeScott/standard-works-vault/General Conference/1982 October - The Priesthood of Aaron.md

 Then John the Baptist, in his bestowal of this authority, spoke concerning the powers of this priesthood.
 He said, among other things, that it “holds the keys of the ministering of angels.”

 When Wilford Woodruff, a man who had lived many years and had many experiences, was the President of the Church, he said to the boys of the Aaronic Priesthood: “I desire to impress upon you the fact that it does not make any difference whether a man is a Priest or an Apostle, if he magnifies his calling.
 A Priest holds the keys of the ministering of angels,” said he.
-“Never in my life, as an Apostle, as a Seventy, or as an Elder, have I ever had more of the protection of the Lord than while holding the office of a Priest.”
-(Millennial Star, 53:629.)
+“Never in my life, as an Apostle, as a Seventy, or as an Elder, have I ever had more of the protection of the Lord than while holding the office of a Priest.” (*Millennial Star,* 53:629.)

 Think of it, my dear young brethren.
 This priesthood which you hold carries with it the keys of the ministering of angels.
 That means, as I interpret it, that if you live worthy of the priesthood, you have the right to receive and enjoy the very power of heavenly beings to guide you, to protect you, to bless you.
 What boy, if he is thoughtful, would not welcome this remarkable blessing?

-In the same talk from which I quoted a statement from President Woodruff, he also said: “After I came to these valleys and returned to Winter Quarters, I was sent to Boston by President Brigham Young. ...
-While on the road there, I drove my carriage one evening into the yard of Brother Williams.
+In the same talk from which I quoted a statement from President Woodruff, he also said: “After I came to these valleys and returned to Winter Quarters, I was sent to Boston by President Brigham Young. … While on the road there, I drove my carriage one evening into the yard of Brother Williams.
 Brother Orson Hyde drove a wagon by the side of mine.
 I had my wife and children in the carriage.
 After I turned out my team and had my supper I went to bed in the carriage.
 I had not been there but a few minutes when the Spirit said to me, ‘Get up and move that carriage.’
 I told my wife I had to get up and move the carriage.
 She said, ‘What for?’
 I said, ‘I don’t know.’
 That is all she asked me on such occasions; when I told her I did not know, that was enough.
 I got up and moved my carriage four or five rods, and put the off fore wheel against the corner of the house.
 I then looked around me and went to bed.
 The same Spirit said, ‘Go and move your animals from that oak tree.’
 They were two hundred yards from where my carriage was.
 I went and moved my horses, and put them in a little hickory grove.
 I again went to bed.

 “In thirty minutes a whirlwind came up and broke that oak tree off within two feet from the ground.
 It swept over three or four fences and fell square in that dooryard, near Brother Orson Hyde’s wagon, and right where mine had stood.
 What would have been the consequences if I had not listened to that Spirit?
 Why, myself and wife and children doubtless would have been killed.
 That was the still, small voice to me—no earthquake, no thunder, no lightning—but the still, small voice of the Spirit of God.
 It saved my life.
-It was the spirit of revelation to me.”
-(Millennial Star, 53:642–3.)
+It was the spirit of revelation to me.” (*Millennial Star,* 53:642–3.)

 Such was the testimony of a great and wise and prayerful man who became the President of the Church.
 He told that story while talking of the blessing that is yours as one who has received the priesthood and who is eligible to have “the ministering of angels.”

 Of course, you know, as I know, that none of us can expect this great blessing if our lives are not as they should be as Latter-day Saints who hold the priesthood.

-The next words given by John to Joseph Smith and Oliver Cowdery—“[the keys] of the gospel of repentance.”
+The next words given by John to Joseph Smith and Oliver Cowdery—“\[the keys\] of the gospel of repentance.”

 Many of you are teachers and priests and have home teaching assignments.
 You have the authority in this service to be teachers of repentance—that is, to encourage those Latter-day Saints for whom you have some responsibility to live the gospel principles more faithfully.
 A young man who is a priest comes to my home with his father as a home teacher.
 He has the opportunity and the responsibility to encourage me to live more fully the principles of the restored gospel of Jesus Christ.

 The great burden of our work in the ministry of the Lord is to teach repentance, to encourage people to resist sin and to walk uprightly before the Lord.
 This is the gospel of repentance, and yours is the responsibility and the authority under the priesthood which you hold to teach this gospel of repentance.
 You recognize, of course, that if you are to do so effectively, your own life must be an example.

-And now the next statement of John the Baptist as he conferred the Aaronic Priesthood—“[the keys] of baptism by immersion for the remission of sins.”
+And now the next statement of John the Baptist as he conferred the Aaronic Priesthood—“\[the keys\] of baptism by immersion for the remission of sins.”

 As all of you who are priests know, you have the authority to baptize by immersion for the remission of sins.
 Have you ever thought of the wonder of that power?